 Folate is a B vitamin found naturally in foods.

 Folic acid is the form of folate found in vitamin supplements and fortified foods.
 Fortified foods, also called enriched foods, are foods that have specific nutrients added to them.

 Why is folate important?

 Your body uses folate during your pregnancy to make blood cells and to help your baby grow.

 Folic acid also lowers the risk of your unborn baby having a neural tube defect (NTD).
 NTDs are a group of serious birth defects that affect a baby’s spinal cord, brain and skull.
 Spina bifida and anencephaly are the most common NTDs.
 Some babies with severe NTDs are stillborn or do not survive long after birth.

 NTDs happen when the tissues and bone around the brain and spine do not grow well.
 NTDs can happen in the third and fourth week after conception (the first or second week after your first missed period).
 This could be before you know that you are pregnant.

-To reduce your baby’s risk of being born with a NTD, take a multivitamin with 400 mcg (0.4 mg) of folic acid and eat foods high in folate before you are pregnant and while you are pregnant, especially for the first 3 months.
+To reduce your baby’s risk of being born with a NTD, take a multivitamin with 400 mcg (0.4 mg) of folic acid and eat foods high in folate every day for 2 to 3 months before you become pregnant and throughout your pregnancy.